marleeeeeey/game_mvp_002/README.md

 ## Gameplay overview

-- TODO
+- Player controls the character with a gun.
+- Player kills enemies in procedurally generated levels.
+- Player should find the exit to the next level in time.

 ## Controls

 - Gamepad (preferred)
   - Left stick - move the player.
-  - A - place a turret.
-  - X - shoot.
+  - A - shoot.
   - Start - pause the game.
 - Keyboard:
   - W, A, S, D - move the player.
-  - Space - place a turret.
+  - Mouse - aim.
-  - Enter - shoot.
+  - LMB - shoot.
-  - Esc - pause the game.

-## Gameplay details

-- TODO

 ## Godot Guidelines

-- Use push_error and push_warning for errors and warnings.
-- Edotor Settings -> General -> Debug -> Auto Switch to Remote Scene Tree - ENABLE.
 - Project Settings -> Display -> Window -> Always on Top - ENABLE.
-- Use `Scene -> Save Branch As Scene` to simplify the scene and reuse it.
+- Save vieport size on rezising: Project Settings -> Display -> Window -> Stretch: Mode = Viewport, Aspect = Keep.
+- Scene link is better to do via UI (drag and drop) instead of `preload`, bacause IDE will update paths if they change.
 - Try to use less `@export` variables.
 Prioritize: local variables -> class variables -> exported variables.
+- Use push_error and push_warning for errors and warnings.
+- Use `Scene -> Save Branch As Scene` to simplify the scene and reuse it.
-- `Input.IsActionJustPressed(...)` (this frame only) для прыжка вместо `Input.IsActionPressed(...)`.
+- `Input.IsActionJustPressed(...)` (this frame only) for jumping instead of `Input.IsActionPressed(...)`.
-- Signal connections via code is better than via editor (UI) - it is more obvious.
-- Use Debug Monitor for performance monitoring.
-It calls a callable object every second and writes int and float values.
+- Drug and drop scene elements to the script to create variables.
+- `Help -> Search` or `F1` - to find the documentation for any class or method.
+- Create small methods like `instance_bullet()`, `animations()`, `target_mouse()`.
+- Use global coordinates (bullet.global_position) to simplify the calculations in the game.
+- `get_tree().root` - to get The SceneTree's root Window.
+- Use Node2D.ZIndex to set the order of rendering.
+1 - top, -1 - bottom.
+- Signature of contructor: `func _init(starting_position, new_borders) -> void:`.
+- Instantiate class: `var bullet = Bullet.new()`.
+- `randomize()` - to randomize the random number generator.
+- `get_tree().reload_current_scene()` - to reload the current scene.
+- Use groups (`Node -> Group -> Add`) for requesting/filtering nodes by group name.
+- `get_tree().root.add_child(trail)` - set new object independent from the parent.
+- `object.has_method("smash")` - to check if the object has a method.
+- `self` - to refer to the current object.
+- `lerp` - to interpolate between two values.

 ## Files structure